New Development in Delivery Systems for Vitamin C

 The advantage of this technology ensures the safe passage of any substance, through the stomach and small intestine, because the external phospholipids mantle is composed mainly of Phosphatidylcholine.

 The latter is very desirable to all our cells since their outer membrane layers are structured with Phosphatidylcholine and thus are happy to get further supplies

 Our liver uses the encapsulation mantle first, and then, after diffusing itself with Vitamin C, it directs the major portion to our heart.
 This enables the powerful heart muscles to take full advantage, not only to use the strong antioxidant properties of Vitamin C but also to speed Vitamin C enriched blood into our blood circulation.

 Ideally, our blood should always carry a minimum of 500mg Vitamin C per deciliter of serum.

 In practice, depending on the lifestyle factors of the individual, this kind of bliss is seldom bestowed on our hardworking circulatory organ.

-According to famous Nobel Laureate Linus Pauling, “the father of Vitamin C”, this could possibly extend our life span by 18 years!
+According to the famous Nobel Laureate Linus Pauling, “the father of Vitamin C”, this could extend our life span by 18 years!